SNABUR/Spike_Contracts/README.md

 - **Launch:** If the token "breaks" the curve (reaches a threshold of volume or interest), it officially launches on **SupraSwap**.

 #### 💡 DAO Launches:
-- **Focus:** Similar process to memes, but with emphasis on utility and larger pools.
+- **Focus:** Similar process to memes, but with emphasis on utility and larger virtual pools.
 - **Long-Term Value:** DAOs are real projects designed to generate lasting value.
 - **Process:** They too follow the same trajectory: if they break the curve, they move to **SupraSwap**.